 What tofu is best for baking or frying?

 Any firm tofu is better for baking or frying over soft.
 Soft tofu can be easily blended into another shape but it will not old its shape as good as firm tofu will being fried or baked.

 Tofu does freeze, but freezing tofu is not necessarily a good way to preserve it unless you are looking to make the tofu more chewy.
 If you want tofu to be chewy, definitely freeze it, then thaw it to get that effect.
 If you want it to be more smooth, do not freeze it.

-- Prepare cornstarch mixture-cornstarch gives the salt and pepper tofu a nice crispy outside.
+- Prepare cornstarch mixture - cornstarch gives the tofu a nice crispy outside.
 This mixture also has the seasonings in it as well.

 - Roll tofu in olive oil, then corn starch, then air fry or fry in oil on the stove.

 How to press tofu without a tofu press:

 If you own a tofu press, you can keep reading.
 I don't make tofu often enough to buy a tofu press, so this is the method I use to press tofu.
 This tofu recipe suggests pressing the tofu for at least 40 minutes (20 minutes each side).

 - Wrap tofu in a tea towel and place on a plate.
 Be sure to have the tea towel even throughout so there is no creases or edges where the books will go.